uweschmitt/emzed/website/api_other.rst

 Masses and Masscalculation
 --------------------------

-Masses can be quried like this:
+Masses can be queried like this:

 .. pycon::